If any man was going to introduce Addu atoll and the Maldives to English literature it was Hammond Innes.

 Years before the Maldives would begin to experiment with the tourism industry that would open the country up to the world, news of the tiny breakaway republic straddling the equator would have been the first most had ever heard of the archipelago, making it an irresistible topic for Innes.

-His later travelogue ‘Sea and Islands’ went on to reveal that the author had spent time with Suvadive leader Afif Didi, resulting in his vivid descriptions of RAF Gan and Addu.
+His later travelogue ‘Sea and Islands’ went on to reveal that the author had spent time with Suvadive leader Afif Didi in 1963, resulting in his vivid descriptions of RAF Gan and Addu.
 The politics of the Adduans are by no means the main theme of the book, although the feelings of the author – known as both anti-establishment and an environmentalist (before the term found popular use) – are clearly embodied in the lead character Peter Strode.